GARBAGE COLLECTION – MUNICIPALITY OF BETHEL PARK (YEARS 2019 – 2023)

 4. Contractor – Waste Management was awarded the new contract and will begin services January 1, 2019.

 5. Recycling – The type of items a resident can recycle will be reduced.

 • Automated trash collection is a type of garbage collection completed by the use of an arm on the truck instead of manually loading trash into a truck.

 • Automated trash collection for Bethel Park will begin on April 1, 2019.

-• A resident will be able to purchase additional containers for a fee of approximately $55 after April 1, 2019.
+• A resident will be able to purchase additional 95 gallon containers for a fee of approximately $55 after April 1, 2019.

-• If you believe a 96 gallon container is too large, you can contact the Municipality at 412.831.6800 X 130 and request a smaller sized container.
-We will also have request sheets at the Community Center and Municipal Building beginning October 1, 2018.
-We will take requests for smaller containers until December 31, 2018.
+• If you believe a 95 gallon container is too large, respond to the post card you received in the mail with the size you would like.
 The alternate sized containers are 65 gallon and 35 gallon.
 Sample containers will be available to view at the Community Center and Municipal Building.

 What are the Recycling Changes?

 • Bethel Park is retaining manual recycling.
 There will be no changes in the containers or method used to collect recyclables.

 • The only materials that can be recycled are Type 1 (PET) plastic, Type 2 (HOPE) plastic, tin cans, aluminum cans, newspaper, mixed paper, and corrugated cardboard.